 - If you’re carrying 3 or more TLs, you need to be lucky.
 More than two TLs hitting the cargo hatch simultaneously can cause it to malfunction even if it was at 100%.

-- As with the TS and TP they erode internal modules causing damage to your ship, this can be stopped with the corrosive resistant cargo racks from professor Palin.
+- As with the Thargoid Sensor and Thargoid Probe, they erode internal modules causing damage to your ship, this can be stopped with the corrosive resistant cargo racks from professor Palin.
 Be warned carrying all 3 objects without a CRCR ( Corrosive resistant cargo rack ) you will receive a significant amount of damage that may cause your cargo hatch to malfunction and lose the objects.

-Thargoid Links have so far only been found at active Unknown structure sites that have access to the central room, and the additional sub-rooms that house the “TL dispensers”.
+Thargoid Links have so far only been found at Thargoid Impact Sites that have access to the central room (sites with more than 2 Leviathans), and the additional sub-rooms that house the “TL dispensers”.
 Some of these locations Include ( A full list can be found here: )